briancain/cpu-loadtest/README.md

 # CPU Loadtest

 A simple C program that finds primes.
 It can be used as a way to stress test n number of CPU's.
-Changing the #define at the top of the file will determine how many CPUs the program will use.
+Passing in the cores you want to use along with the max prime you want to calculate will determine how it runs.

 ## Running from command line